Drone-enabled solution to PV inspection

 Collaborative solution

-Recognizing the shortfalls, First Light Imaging (Meyreuil, France), Creative Sight (Skanderborg, Denmark), Optoprim (Vanves, France), and the Technical University of Denmark (DTU; Kongens Lyngby, Denmark) have partnered to develop an innovative drone-based solution for fast and accurate inspection of PV plants in operation called laser-induced photoluminescence imaging (LiPi; see Fig. 1).
+Recognizing the shortfalls, First Light Imaging (Meyreuil, France), Creative Sight (Skanderborg, Denmark), Optoprim (Vanves, France), and the Technical University of Denmark (DTU; Kongens Lyngby, Denmark) have partnered to develop an innovative drone-based solution for fast and accurate inspection of PV plants in operation called laser-induced photoluminescence imaging (LiPi; see Fig. 1 and video).
 LiPi is a EUROSTARS-2 labelled project co-funded by EUREKA association and the European Union Horizon 2020 framework programme.

 The project brings the luminescence imaging technology onto a drone and into the field.
 The C-RED 3 camera, integrated in the LiPi drone solution, is an industrial-grade shortwave-infrared (SWIR) camera designed for high-end machine vision applications.
 It enables very high-speed, high-quality imaging (up to 600 fps in full frame) and gives its best performances at short exposure times.